PENGUINLIONG/obsolete-writium/doc/customizing.md

 - `title`: Title of article. [default: Untitled]
 - `published`: Publish date of article. [default: Same as `created`]

-File search and variable name are case-sensitive, although path search on Windows are not case-sensitive due to historical reasons.
-The following variables are recommended to be defined and will be set with default value in case of absence.
+File search and variable name are case-sensitive.
 Parse error born by `metadata.json` will be ignored, and will not prevent Writus from working properly.

 All time variables, including following ones, should be written in string literal, and should follow [RFC3999](https://tools.ietf.org/html/rfc3339) to be